hansgundlach/SpeedRunAnalysis/README.md

 Still, this is not an entirely fair comparison.
 GPT-2 was trained for many epochs, while FineWeb replications generally use **single-epoch training**.
 Karpathy also trained Chinchilla-optimally, while GPT-2 likely did not.
 On a fair token-to-token efficiency basis, the gains would be much smaller.

 This updates me against an [“most progress is data progress”](https://www.beren.io/2025-08-02-Most-Algorithmic-Progress-is-Data-Progress/) view, and toward a view closer to: **it is not the data, but how you use it**.
 If OpenAI had scaled their dataset to the same size, avoided redundant multi-epoch training, and known the optimal dataset size, they might have trained GPT-2 much more efficiently without improving the underlying information density of the dataset itself.
+I suspect the gains in efficiency due to data at fixed data size would be around 2-4x over that period based on [this paper](https://arxiv.org/abs/2406.11794) and [FineWeb data](https://arxiv.org/pdf/2406.17557).

 In our paper, we assume older models were trained in a Kaplan-style manner, but in reality they may have been trained much less efficiently.
-In this broader sense, **“data + usage of data”** progress looks large—around or larger **10×**.
+In this broader sense, **“data + usage of data”** progress looks large—around or larger **10×** at some scales.

 An important caveat is that these efficiency gains are measured on **HellaSwag**, a specific benchmark.
 It may not be that FineWebText is generically better; it may simply be much closer to the distribution needed for HellaSwag in particular.
 As Steven Byrnes has [noted](https://www.lesswrong.com/posts/sGNFtWbXiLJg2hLzK/the-nature-of-llm-algorithmic-progress), the gap between completion-based metrics like perplexity or HellaSwag and other benchmark-specific measures of data quality could be substantial.

 I am therefore more sympathetic to “most progress is data progress” when looking at specialized benchmark performance, such as FrontierMath.

 ![fineweb](figures/fine_web.png)
 *Training curves for different datasets showing accuracy on constant selected benchmark groups.
-Taken from the FineWeb dataset paper.*
+Taken from the [FineWeb dataset paper](https://arxiv.org/pdf/2406.17557).*

 ## How Does Scale Influence Things?